-- Liability insurance in an amount no less than \$1,000,000 per occurrence. - Lessee must apply to the Commission for a new lease when lessee submits its application for an amended coastal development permit. - Lessee must comply with Coastal Development Permit No. 6-07-134, including any future modifications.
+- Liability insurance in an amount no less than \$1,000,000 per occurrence. - Lessee must apply to the Commission for a new lease when lessee submits it application for an amended coastal development permit. - Lessee must comply with Coastal Development Permit No. 6-08-68, including any future modifications.